-- (2) The Government of Botswana royalties were all recorded as current liabilities at December 31, 2017, however on March 19, 2018 an agreement was reached with the government regarding royalties payable on the sale of gold and subsequent repayment thereof under the following terms: - \$8,398,709 of royalties deferred to December 2017 will commence repayment in March 2018 over 34 months as follows: - principal repayments of \$21,593 per month for ten months commencing March 2018, - principal repayments of \$101,593 per month for 12 months commencing January 2019, and - the remaining balance to be repaid in 12 equal monthly payments commencing January 2020; - interest to be charged at Bank of Botswana commercial bank prime lending rate plus 5%, applied on a simple interest basis, equating to \$28,407 per month over the 34 month repayment period; and - the deferral amount is unsecured. - (3) The Company acquired a Komatsu Dozer in March 2015 and financed \$535,000 of the acquisition costs.
-The lease term is 48 months with monthly payments of approximately \$13,500 per month principal and interest.
-In December 2016, the Company acquired an Atlas Copco Simba drilling machine and financed \$617,000 of the acquisition cost.
-The lease term is 24 months with monthly payments of approximately \$28,616 in principal and interest.
-Both loans are secured by the assets related to such loan. - (4) On October 2, 2018, the Company announced that it had completed all the conditions precedent to finalize the loan agreement with Barak Fund SPC Limited ("Barak") with respect to a \$5,000,000 secured loan facility (the "Barak Facility"), for a term ending three years from the date of the first drawdown and bearing interest at a rate of 14% per annum.
-The funds are to be used towards the refurbishment and expansion of the processing facilities and restarting underground mining operations at the Galaxy Gold Mine in Barberton, South Africa.
-The Company will pay to Barak, or its nominee, 0.75% of the net proceeds accruing to Galaxy under an off-take agreement covering the annual gold concentrate production of the Agnes gold mine in Barberton owned and operated by Galaxy, after taking into account all attributable logistics and freight costs, State Royalties (as defined in the Barak Facility) and value-added tax (if applicable).
-The Company received the funds from its first drawdown request under the Barak Facility on February 11, 2019 (refer to Note 19 Subsequent Events).
+(4) On October 2, 2018, the Company finalized a loan agreement with Barak Fund SPC Limited ("Barak") with respect to a \$5,000,000 secured loan facility (the "Barak Facility"), for a term ending three years from the date of the first drawdown and bearing interest at a rate of 14% per annum.
+The funds have been used towards the refurbishment and expansion of the processing facilities and restarting underground mining operations at the Galaxy Gold Mine in Barberton, South Africa.
+The Company has agreed to pay to Barak, or its nominee, 0.75% of the net proceeds accruing to Galaxy under an off-take agreement covering the annual gold concentrate production of the Agnes gold mine in Barberton owned and operated by Galaxy, after taking into account all attributable logistics and freight costs, State Royalties (as defined in the Barak Facility) and value-added tax (if applicable).
+The Company received the funds from drawdown requests totalling \$5,000,000 under the Barak Facility up to December 31, 2019.
+As the Company was in breach of the current ratio covenant at year end, the entire outstanding balance of the loan facility has been classified as a current liability in accordance with IFRS 7.